 - Using a value that is equal to the cost of alternative solutions.
 For instance, a commercial bank loan officer must have access to customer credit histories and other business and economic data.
 Technology brings that information to the desk within a few minutes.
 What is the value of that IT benefit?
 Consider the cost of the next most cost-effective means of getting the same results.

 - Setting the value equal to the cost of not providing the benefit.

-“Savings,” “Improvements,” and “Increases” are relative terms
+"Savings," "Improvements," and "Increases" are Relative Terms

 The “what” is a baseline scenario, which we call “Business as Usual” (Other case builders may use the terms “As Is” and “To Be” to distinguish between “Business as Usual” and Proposal scenarios).
-In any case, savings, improvements, and increases will only show up as such if we have two scenarios to compare.
+In any case, savings, improvements, and increases will only show up as such if we have two scenes to compare.

 Knowing how to compare two business case scenarios, moreover, requires an understanding of the difference between incremental and full value cost and benefit projections.